The laws governing financial advice in New Zealand have changed.

 If you apply for a licence in your company name, your company will then engage you, personally, as a financial adviser under its Financial Advice Provider licence.

-There are two steps to applying for a transitional licence:
+There are two steps to applying for a Financial Advice Provider full licence:

-Login to the FSPR on the Companies Office website and register your intention to apply for a transitional Financial Advice Provider licence.
+Login to the FSPR on the Companies Office website and register your intention to apply for a Financial Advice Provider full licence.
 Make sure you register in the name of your company if it’s your company that will hold the licence.
-Read How to register correctly on the FSPR for instructions on how to do this.